Community Leader Internship Program (CLIP)

 • Any skills that would be appropriate to strong job performance must be identified in advance in the Placement Proposal.

-• The host Mentor or Supervisor must plan to provide a brief orientation to the particular work site for a Fellow, if assigned.
+• The host Mentor or Supervisor must plan to provide a brief orientation to the particular work site for an Intern, if assigned.

 • If selected, the host site Mentor or Supervisor must be willing to serve as the host organizational representative and attend a brief orientation at the Foundation Office prior to the start of the program.

-• The host Mentor must be willing to meet with the Program Director twice during the course of a Fellow’s placement as the Director conducts a site visit.
+• The host Mentor must be willing to meet with the Program Director twice during the course of an Intern’s placement as the Director conducts a site visit.